plusserver/docs/content/en/compute/pluscloudvmware/introduction/environments/_index.md

 ## What is a pluscloud VMware environment?

-Each pluscloud VMware environment is an independent instance of the VMware vCloud Foundation ({{< abbr "VCF" "VMware vCloud Foundation" >}}git) stack.
+Each pluscloud VMware environment is an independent instance of the VMware vCloud Foundation ({{< abbr "VCF" "VMware vCloud Foundation" >}}) stack.
 This means that each environment is a self-sufficient stack with its own management systems that support the workload of that environment.

 Each pluscloud VMware environment is associated with exactly one Availability Zone.